• Free shipping on all orders

 • Mix Thoroughly

-Once the water has boiled, mix in the honey, baking soda, and salt.
-These three ingredients should dissolve quickly in the heat of the water, and thorough mixing will blend the ions of all elements into one cohesive liquid.
+After the water has boiled, mix in the honey, baking soda, and salt.
+These three ingredients should dissolve quickly, and thoroughly mixing them will blend the ions of all elements into one cohesive liquid.

 • Cool Before Use